Zodiacs ships are small inflatable vessels that allow you to get up close to the wildlife. Credit: Seabourn

 Cruise ships are frequently “repositioned” between locations, usually the Mediterranean and the Caribbean, depending on the season or demand.
 Often sailing at higher speeds – which can make them feel choppier – and with more days at sea, these one-way journeys tend to offer passengers good value for money, as well as the chance to visit destinations that may not be added to regular itineraries.

-The 2023 Wave Awards were held at The Dorchester hotel.
+The prestigious Wave Awards will once again take place at The Dorchester hotel.
 Credit: AG Studios

 S: SHORE POWER